Portage Creek District

 Supplemental Adult Training

-Wood Badge – A90 Wood Badge is advanced leadership training for Cub Scout, Boy Scout, and Venturing adult leaders at the unit, district, council, and professional levels.
-It is taught by living the experience of a Boy Scout Troop, utilizing the patrol method, over two weekends.
+Wood Badge – A90 Wood Badge is advanced leadership training for Cub Scout, Boy Scout, Sea Scout and Venturing adult leaders at the unit, district, council, and professional levels.
+Although the course is intended for leaders in any program, leadership is learned by living the experience of a Boy Scout Troop over two weekends.

 The Trainer’s Edge - H96 The purpose of the Trainer’s EDGE course is to provide and help develop the platform skills of a trainer.
 The course uses contemporary training techniques and emphasizes the importance of experiential learning, or "learning by doing."
 Only practice can polish these skills, but this course is intended to “train the trainer” on behaviors and resources while offering hands-on experience in methods and media for delivering excellent presentations to groups